CosmWasm/cosmwasm/MIGRATING.md

 - Rename the `handle` entry point to `execute`.
   Also, rename `HandleMsg` to `ExecuteMsg`.

+- Rename `InitResponse`, `HandleResponse` and `MigrateResponse` to `Response`.
+  The old names are still supported (with a deprecation warning), and will be removed in the next version.

 - Remove `from_address` from `BankMsg::Send`, which is now automatically filled with the contract address: